PravinKunnure/infinite_scroll_plus/README.md

 - 🔁 Infinite scrolling for lists and grids
 - ⚡ Lazy loading with async `onLoadMore` callback
 - 🧩 Customizable loading indicators
+- 🔍 Local search on already-loaded data
+- ↕️ Local sorting support
+- 🔄 Toggle between ListView and GridView dynamically
 - 🪶 Lightweight and easy to integrate
-- 📱 Supports both ListView and GridView
-- 🔄 Toggle between ListView and GridView dynamically
+- 📱 Works on all Flutter platforms

 ---